Jawbone/JBChartView/README.md

 	- (UIColor *)lineChartView:(JBLineChartView *)lineChartView selectionColorForDotAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

-Alternatively, you can supply a custom dot view (along with a selected instance) instead of using the default circular impelmentation:
+Alternatively, you can supply a custom dot view instead of using the default circular impelmentation (note: custom dot views are automatically hidden when selected):

 	- (UIView *)lineChartView:(JBLineChartView *)lineChartView dotViewAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

-	- (UIView *)lineChartView:(JBLineChartView *)lineChartView selectedDotViewAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

 As well, by default, each line will have squared off end caps and connection points.
 To enable rounded connections and end caps: